Commission hires project manager for park sales tax projects

 “Unfortunately, we do need the expertise because it appears we were not able to do the appropriate type of job and that ought to be addressed as well at some point,” said Commissioner Alvin Mason.

-The city is preparing to do some expensive work to improve the places people play in Augusta George Eskola WJBF NewsChannel 6.
+The city is preparing to do some expensive work to improve the places people play.